- The submitter must be the author, the author's legally designated proxy, or the copyright holder of the work to be submitted.

 - Reviews.
 Includes literature, scoping, and systematic reviews.

 - The Sigma Repository accepts many material types.
-For a detailed listing, visit the Content page.
+Visit the Content page for details.

 - Whenever possible, the Sigma Repository requires a file to be converted to PDF format to ensure global accessibility.